 Mobile users in cellular networks are expected to move around, making connection hand-offs between cells during a communication session.
-The current trend of shrinking cell size to accommodate more mobiles1 in a given geographical area causes even more frequent handoffs.
+The current trend of shrinking cell size to accommodate more mobiles in a given geographical area causes even more frequent hand-offs.
 A hand-off could fail due to insufficient bandwidth available in the new cell, and in such a case, a connection hand-off drop occurs.
 For example, we often experience abrupt disconnection of cellular phone calls while driving through a populated downtown area.

 To eliminate such undesirable hand-off drops, it is necessary for the network to reserve a certain amount of bandwidth in each cell for hand-offs.
-Two important parameters are the probability P{CB} of blocking newlyrequested connections and the probability P{HD} of dropping hand-offs due to the unavailability of enough bandwidth in the new cell.
-Basically, the more bandwidth reserved, the smaller P{HD} , and the larger P{CB} .
+Two important parameters are the probability $P{CB}$ of blocking newly-requested connections and the probability $P{HD}$ of dropping hand-offs due to the unavailability of enough bandwidth in the new cell.
+Basically, the more bandwidth reserved, the smaller $P{HD}$ , and the larger $P{CB}$ .
 We consider how to keep the hand-off dropping probability of connections under a pre-specified target value $P{HD,target}$ (which is referred to as the design goal.)
-Since it is practically impossible to completely eliminate hand-off drops, the best one can do is to provide some form of probabilistic Quality-of-Service (QoS) guarantees.
+Since it is practically impossible to completely eliminate hand-off drops, Kang G. Shin The University of Michigan Ann Arbor, Michigan kgshin@eecs.umich.edu the best one can do is to provide some form of probabilistic Quality-of-Service (QoS) guarantees.

-Recently, we proposed a scheme for bandwidth reservation and admission control in cellular networks [1].
-This scheme was shown to meet the design goal under different environments including various offered loads, heterogeneous traffic types, and different mobile speeds.
-In [1,2], the scheme was shown to be superior to the other schemes in [3-6].
+Recently, we have proposed a scheme for bandwidth reservation and admission control in cellular networks [1].
+This scheme is shown to meet the design goal under different environments including various offered loads, heterogeneous traffic types, and different mobile speeds.
+We also compared the scheme with other schemes including those in [3-6] while showing its superiority to the others [1,2].
 The basic principle of this bandwidth reservation is to reserve, in the current cell, fractional bandwidths of all the connections in adjacent cells, which are estimated to hand off into the current cell.
-The network needs to know where each mobile is moving to.
+To this end, the network needs to know where each mobile is moving to.

 The original scheme in [1] used mobility estimation based on the hand-off events observed in each cell.
-In this paper, we consider a variation of the original scheme so as to utilize path (or next-cell) information which is readily available from an ITS navigation system [7].
-As will be shown later, this navigation system-aided scheme will meet the design goal while admitting more new connections into the system even with much less computational complexity than the original scheme.
+In this paper, we consider a variation of the original scheme so as to utilize mobiles' next-cell information.
+The next cell of a mobile can be either derived when the path of the mobile is known, e.g., from an ITS navigation system [7], or predicted with high accuracy when the location of the mobile is known, e.g., from the GPS.
+How to predict the next cell of a mobile from its location will be presented in Section III via the simulation environment.
+As will be shown later, this path/location informationaided scheme will meet the design goal while admitting more new connections into the system even with much less computational complexity than the original scheme.

 The paper is organized as follows.
-Section 2 states the system specifications and assumptions.
-Section 3 describes bandwidth-reservation and admission-control schemes with and without path information.
-Section 4 quantitatively compares these schemes through simulations.
-Finally, the paper concludes with Section 5.
+Section II describes bandwidth-reservation and admission-control schemes with and without next-cell information.
+Section III quantitatively compares these schemes through simulations.
+Finally, the paper concludes with Section IV.